 All of this can snowball and distract you from your real job – creating cool stuff.

-Whatever the case, Katana – The Smart Workshop Software has been created with the small craft business in mind.
+Whatever the case, Katana – Smart Manufacturing Software has been created with the scaling manufacturers in mind.

 You can try it for free to see if it can fit into your business.